juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 Telegram Desktop,
 etc...

-setting All to Dark mode,
+set All to Dark mode,
-disable Automatic updates in msconfig.

-because old hardware has very limited RAM, CPU, SSD, also Disable BitLocker encryption in Weak Hardware to preserve CPU, RAM & Battery. drive cannot be removed anyway. you should never put confidential info in C: drive in a mobile device anyway.
+disable Automatic updates in msconfig for Browsers. because old hardware is very limited, RAM, CPU, SSD, also Disable BitLocker Encryption. in Weak Hardware to preserve CPU, RAM & Battery. drive cannot be removed anyway. you should never put confidential info in C: drive in a mobile device anyway.
-Disable At Your Own Risk.
+Disable Encryption At Your Own Risk, in the New Configuration Menu, Not Control Panel.

+Clean install =
 1 day of work to install & update Windows8.1
-A Clean install.

-Option D) is the most desireable, because the long updates of clean install, you only need to do option C) once, then create a Restore image .vhdx
+Option D) the most desireable, because the long updates of clean install, you only need to do option C) once, then create a Restore image .vhdx